antoniovazquezblanco/3d-iss-tracker/README.md

 #### HTTP APIs

-- [TLE API](https://tle.ivanstanojevic.me) used to obtain up-to-date two-line element sets of the ISS
+- [TLE API](https://tle.ivanstanojevic.me) by NASA, used to obtain up-to-date two-line element sets of the ISS

 #### Assets